Mild and viscosity solutions to semilinear parabolic path-dependent PDEs: Introduction

 for all $(r,x)\in [0,T]\times C([0,T],\mathbb{R}^{d})$, where $f$ is, e.g., of the form $f(z)=z^p$ for all $z\in\mathbb{R}_{+}$ and some $p\in(1,2]$ and where under the probability measure $P_{r,x}$ the process $X$ has the law of a Brownian motion started at $x(r)$ at time $r$ and satisfies $X_s=x(s)$ for $s\in [0,r]$.
 The notation $X^s$ refers as usual to the process $X$ stopped at time $s$.
 It is then easy to see that $u$ corresponds to a mild solution to \eqref{TVP} if we let $a_{i,j}=\delta_{i,j}$ and $b_i=0$ for all $i,j\in\{1,\dots,d\}$.
 Mild solutions have the advantage that their existence can be established via standard methods such as Picard iteration and non-extendibility arguments under much less restrictive conditions than classical or BSDE solutions.
 A general existence result is proved by the first author in the companion paper \cite{Kalinin}[Theorem 2.11], and we will state it here without proof as Theorem~\ref{mild sol existence thm}.

 Moreover, it was observed by the second author in \cite{SchiedFuel} that Laplace functionals of historical superprocesses yield value functions and optimal strategies for certain problems of optimal stochastic control arising in mathematical finance.
 Under rather mild conditions, the same arguments as in the proof of \cite[Theorem 2.8]{SchiedFuel} can actually be applied to any mild solution $u$ to \eqref{TVP} if $D=\mathbb{R}_{+}$ and $f(t,x,z)=\alpha(t,x)z^p$ for some $p>1$.
 Using these arguments, we show that $|z|^pu(r,x)$ is the value function of a certain stochastic control problem.
 A standard heuristic asserts that value functions should be viscosity solutions to a certain Hamilton--Jacobi--Bellman (HJB) equation.
 Following the reasoning in \cite[Section 1.1]{SchiedFuel}, one easily finds that this HJB equation should be indeed equivalent to our PPDE \eqref{TVP}.
 Therefore, it is a natural question whether our mild solution $u$ is also a solution in the viscosity sense.
 This is the main question we address in this paper.
 Our main results, Theorems~\ref{Main Result 1} and~\ref{Main Result 2}, answer this question affirmatively under rather weak assumptions.
 In particular, we do not require that $u$ is continuous but only need a weaker notion of right-continuity.
 In the affine case, even right-continuity can be dropped.
 We observe moreover that the spaces of test functions used in \cite{PPDEViscosity} can be increased in our case, thus yielding a solution concept that is stronger than the one in \cite{PPDEViscosity} (compare also \cite[Remarks 3.5 and 3.8]{PPDEViscosity}).
 As a corollary to Theorems~\ref{mild sol existence thm}, ~\ref{Main Result 1}, and~\ref{Main Result 2} we obtain a general existence result for viscosity solutions to \eqref{TVP}.
+After the authors finished a previous version of this paper, they became aware of \cite{CossoEtal2018}, where results were obtained that partially precede our Theorem \ref{Main Result 1}.